Perpetual Motion is Perpetually Perplexing

 US9255869 “relates to the method of feeding the air, or fluid of lower density, into the duct (2) by means of tubes separated one from another in such a way that there should be water, or liquid fluid, between them, so that this bathes at least part of its walls.
 In other words, similar to the stalks of a bouquet submerged in water…”

 Finally, the U.S. Navy’s US8866319 covers a design for “A pair of reverse-scissoring arms are configured to be rotatable and reverse-scissorable about a common central axis point.”

-It’s interesting to me that the examiner’s perpetual motion “gimmick” classification remains on some ideas after being patented.
+Interestingly, the examiner’s perpetual motion “gimmick” classification remains on some ideas after being patented.
 Shouldn’t these have been removed if the usefulness was sufficiently justified?
-If you’re a patent examiner or know the answer, I would appreciate your insight.
+I would appreciate your insight if you’re a patent examiner or know the answer.

-The X-Files is entertaining but it’s also an opportunity for us to reflect on truly earth-shattering ideas.
+The X-Files is entertaining but also an opportunity for us to reflect on truly earth-shattering ideas.